 The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

-may also join, at the Committee´s discretion, any other Humanists Group or Association whose aims are broadly in agreement with those of the Group.
+The Group may join, at the Committee´s discretion, any Humanists Group or Association whose aims are broadly in agreement with those of the Group.

 The Group aims to: